Rhododendrons

 Rhododendron pseudochrysanthum

-This gorgeous shrub is found at very high altitudes in the mountains of Taiwan, between 3,100 and 3,900 m.
-Its flowers are white or pink.
+This gorgeous plant grows on open slopes at very high altitudes in the central mountains of Taiwan, at elevations between 3,100 and 3,900 m.

-Rhododendron pseudochrysanthum is common in the Hohuan Shan Mountains, where these pictures were taken.
+The flower colour of Rhododendron pseudochrysanthum varies from pure white to pink.
+It is common on Hohuan Shan Mountain, where these pictures were taken.
 (Photos copyright © by Kaj Halberg)

 Rhododendron pumilum

 Rhododendron pumilum, Barun Valley, eastern Nepal.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 Rhododendron retivenium

-Rhododendron retivenium with raindrops, Gunung Kinabalu.
+Rhododendron retivenium with raindrops, Gunung Kinabalu, Borneo.
 (Photos copyright © by Kaj Halberg)

 Rhododendron rubropilosum Red-hairy azalea

-This species may be identified by the reddish-brown, glandular hairs on twigs and leaves.
-It is restricted to central Taiwan, at altitudes between 1,800 and 3,300 m, often forming large thickets at higher altitudes.
+It is restricted to the mountains of Taiwan, found at altitudes between 1,800 and 3,300 m, often forming dense thickets at higher altitudes.

-Rhododendron rubropilosum, Hohuan Shan.
+Red-hairy azalea, Hohuan Shan, Taiwan.
 (Photos copyright © by Kaj Halberg)

 Rhododendron rugosum